London Conference of 1939: Background

 In 1938, the Woodhead Commission was sent to Palestine to report on how to implement the partition proposals.
-The commission, chaired by Sir John Woodhead, was boycotted by the Palestinian Arabs, whose leaders had been deported or were in exile and who had no wish to discuss partition.
+The commission, chaired by Sir John Woodhead, was boycotted by the Palestinians, whose leaders had been deported or were in exile and who had no wish to discuss partition.
 The commission considered three different plans, one of which was based on the Peel plan.
-Reporting in 1938, the Commission rejected the Peel plan, primarily on the grounds that it could not be implemented without a massive forced transfer of Arabs, an option that the British government had already ruled out.
-With dissent from some of its members, it instead recommended a plan that would leave the Galilee under British mandate but emphasised serious problems with it that included a lack of financial self-sufficiency for the proposed Arab state.
+Reporting in 1938, the Commission rejected the Peel plan, primarily on the grounds that it could not be implemented without a massive forced transfer of Palestinians, an option that the British government had already ruled out.
+With dissent from some of its members, it instead recommended a plan that would leave the Galilee under British mandate but emphasised serious problems with it that included a lack of financial self-sufficiency for the proposed Palestinian state.
 The British government accompanied the publication of the Woodhead Report by a statement of policy rejecting partition as impracticable for "political, administrative and financial difficulties".

 Coinciding with the publication of the Woodhead Commission's report on 9 November 1938, the government issued a statement that it wished to end the Mandate and that Britain would continue to govern Palestine until a new regime was established.
-To that end the Colonial Secretary, Malcolm MacDonald, invited a mixed Arab and Jewish delegation to London to discuss what form of government should be established.
+To that end the Colonial Secretary, Malcolm MacDonald, invited a mixed Palestinian and Zionist delegation to London to discuss what form of government should be established.
 The statement concluded that if agreement was not reached with the two delegations, the government would put forward and implement its own proposals.
-The Arab delegation was to include Palestinian Arabs as well as representatives from five pro-British Arab regimes.
-The Jewish delegation was selected by the Jewish Agency and included Jews from the Jewish diaspora as well as the Yishuv.
+The Palestinian delegation was to include Palestinians as well as representatives from five pro-British Arab regimes.
+The Zionist delegation was selected by the Jewish Agency and included Zionist Jews from the Jewish diaspora as well as the Yishuv.

 By the winter of 1938, British thinking was dominated by the territorial expansion of Nazi Germany.
 If World War II occurred in Europe, it would be essential for Britain to maintain control over Egypt, Iraq and Palestine.
-It was certain that concessions would be offered to the Arabs and that the Zionists would be disappointed.
+It was certain that concessions would be offered to the Palestinians and that the Zionists would be disappointed.